lrfurtado/habits/Specs.md

 - Snooze behavior:
   - Temporary only
   - Does not shift the schedule
+- implement this model on the TUI itself

 ## 7. TUI (Terminal UI) Experience
 - Main dashboard includes: